HelenHip/TUoS-Qiime-tuts/moving-pictures-APS6625.md

 ```
 The first job is your interactive session, the second is the job you just submitted. ```r``` is good and means it is running.
 Check the manual page for ```qstat``` to see what the other state codes mean.
 You should also receive an email to tell you that your job has started (and when it has ended).

 When the job has finished running you should have three new files in your working directory:

+* `emp-single-end-sequences.qza` is the
+* `import.exxxx` is the error output
+* `import.oxxxx` is the normal or log output

 Demultiplexing sequences {#moving pics demux}
 ------------------------